 The creation of internal linking is an important element in on-page SEO.
 One good thing about internal linking is that the site owner has complete control over internal links, so it’s vital to make the most out of it.

-Apart from the SEO values, internal linking is also valuable to your user experience.
 Your job as an SEO marketer is to create a friendly site structure and use internal links to guide both search engines and users to the most valuable pages of your website.

 There are 2 primary considerations you need to make when thinking about your website’s internal link structure:

 i) Users: Get users from where they are to where they want to go as efficiently as possible